 Go to your designated Test Center on the date specified in your Test Permit: SEPTEMBER 15 or 16, 2018.
 Be there by 6:30am (morning session) or 12nn (afternoon session).

 The use of cellphones, calculating devices, and/or cameras during the test is strictly prohibited and will be a cause for immediate rejection of application for admission to UP.

-Check the UP website https://upcat.up.edu.ph for announcements and posting of UPCAT results between March and April 2018.
+Check the UP website https://upcat.up.edu.ph for announcements and posting of UPCAT results by March 2019.
 A list of UP Qualifiers from your school will be sent to your principal.
 Individual notices will also be sent to all examinees.

 If you qualify for admission to UP, register according to the instructions provided by the college or unit to which you have been accepted.

 UP Manila launched a Return Service Program in 2001 for students of its health colleges to sign a contract that requires them to work in the Philippines for a period of not less than 2 years within 5 years after graduation.

 The Return Service Agreement (RSA) covers the different courses offered by:

 Under the RSA, graduates are mandated to serve in the country, preferably in accordance with the roles and nature of their respective professions and along the three major functions of the university, but not limited to education/training, research, and direct service.

 For further information on the RSA, please visit this website http://alumni.upm.edu.ph/?q=node/5 or call the Office of Alumni Relations at 525-3802.

 A foreign OR Filipino applicant who has graduated or is graduating from a secondary school/home school abroad (i.e. international applicant) and has not enrolled in college may be admitted to the freshman class by automatic admission OR by taking the UPCAT.
 Filipino students from Philippine high schools in the Middle East may also apply.